wjzhengsh/blockchain/index.md

 * Quickly build blockchain skills within your existing roster of programmers by leveraging {{site.data.keyword.blockchainfull_notm}} developer tools.
 * Give developers the flexibility to learn and develop in their preferred environment with an open and modern toolset.

-As a business owners, you can develop your use case with help from IBM's deep bench of industry and blockchain experts who come together in the {{site.data.keyword.blockchainfull_notm}} Garage to harness the full power of the IBM Blockchain Platform.
+As a business owner, you can develop your use case with help from IBM's deep bench of industry and blockchain experts who come together in the {{site.data.keyword.blockchainfull_notm}} Garage to harness the full power of the IBM Blockchain Platform.

 As a developer, you can quickly and easily align business requirements and accelerate blockchain application development for free with a cloud sandbox and interactive playground that turns any programmer into a blockchain developer.
 These tools are designed to turn business rules into code in your preferred environment:
 * **Explore online**